Miley Cyrus: Public image

-Cyrus is number seventeen on Forbes list of the most powerful celebrities in 2014; the magazine notes that "The last time she made our list was when she was still rolling in Hannah Montana money.
+Cyrus was ranked number 17 on Forbes's list of the most powerful celebrities in 2014; the magazine notes that "The last time she made our list was when she was still rolling in Hannah Montana money.
 Now the pop singer is all grown up and courting controversy at every turn."
 In August 2014, her life was documented in a comic book titled Fame: Miley Cyrus; it begins with her controversial 2013 MTV Video Music Awards performance and covers her Disney fame as well as exploring her childhood in Tennessee.
 The comic book was written by Michael L. Frizell, drawn by Juan Luis Rincón, and is available in both print and digital formats.
-In September 2010, Cyrus placed tenth on Billboard's first-ever list of Music's Hottest Minors of 2010; she was ranked twenty-first in 2011 and eighteenth in 2012.
+In September 2010, Cyrus placed tenth on Billboard's first-ever edition of its 21 Under 21 listicle; she was ranked twenty-first in 2011 and eighteenth in 2012.
 In 2013, Maxim listed Cyrus as number one on their annual Hot 100 list.
 Cyrus was chosen by Time magazine as one of the finalists for Person of the Year in November 2013; she came in third place with 16.3% of the staff vote.
 In March 2014, Skidmore College in New York began to offer a special topics sociology course entitled "The Sociology of Miley Cyrus: Race, Class, Gender and Media" which was "using Miley as a lens through which to explore sociological thinking about identity, entertainment, media and fame".
 In 2015, Cyrus was listed as one of the nine runners-up for The Advocate's Person of the Year.
+In March 2024, to commemorate the 65th anniversary of International Women's Day, Cyrus was one of a number of celebrities who had their likeness turned into Bratz doll.

 Personal life

-Cyrus currently resides in Hidden Hills, California and also owns a $5.8 million home in her hometown of Franklin.
-While Cyrus was raised as a Christian and identified herself as such during her childhood and early adult life, she includes references to Tibetan Buddhism in the lyrics to her song "Milky Milky Milk" (2015) and is also influenced by Hindu beliefs.
+Cyrus resides in Hidden Hills, California, and also owns a $5.8 million home in her hometown of Franklin.
+She was raised as a Christian and identified herself as such during her childhood and early adult life, but she included references to Tibetan Buddhism in her 2015 song "Milky Milky Milk" and is also influenced by Hindu beliefs.

+Since 2019, she has been a vocally childfree person.